 The Juggernaut Editorial Team

 The roots of Asian Pacific American Heritage Month go back to May 1979, when President Jimmy Carter signed the first Asian Pacific American Heritage Week into effect; Congress permanently extended the celebrations from a week to a month in 1992.
 May is significant because Japanese immigrants first arrived in the U.S. in May 1843 and Chinese immigrants helped build America’s first transcontinental railroad, completed in May 1869.
-This year, in proclaiming May 2021 as Asian American and Native Hawaiian/Pacific Islander Heritage Month, the White House publicly denounced acts of Anti-Asian violence: “Acts of anti-Asian bias are wrong, they are un-American, and they must stop.”
+This year, in proclaiming May 2022 as Asian American and Native Hawaiian/Pacific Islander Heritage Month, the White House publicly celebrates Asians' contributions to “writing the American story,” while also condemning the surge in anti-Asian bias and violence.